ethz-pes/litz_wire_losses_fem_matlab/README.md

-# Litz Wire Losses from FEM with MATLAB
+# Litz Wire Losses with FEM and MATLAB

 This **MATLAB** tool extracts the **losses of a litz wire winding** from the **field patterns**.
 The field patterns can be extracted with any simulation software (e.g. COMSOL, ANSYS, OpenFOAM).